 Take Advantage of Matching Contributions From Your Employer

 A great way to boost your retirement savings is to find out if your employer will match your contributions to your workplace retirement account.
-The most common match is a dollar-for-dollar match.
 But, typically, you have to save a certain percentage of your income to get the full match.

 Twenty-five percent of employees miss out on this free money because they don’t contribute enough to their retirement plan to get their employer’s full matching contribution, according to Financial Engines, an independent investment adviser website.

 “If you work for an employer that offers a retirement plan and a company match, be sure to contribute enough to receive the full employer match,” Anspach said.
 “Many employers match up to 3 percent of your pay.
 At $50,000 a year of income, that adds up to $1,500 a year of employer-provided funds.”

 Read More: Secret Moves to Double Your 401k

 If you get a big tax refund, you should put that money into retirement savings, Rosenblum said.
 The average refund for the 2017 filing season was $2,782, according to the IRS.
 If you earn $50,000 a year, stashing a refund of that size would be equivalent to saving about 6 percent of your income, she said.